Mohib2021/The-Royal-Gym/README.md

 **The key features of our website :-**

-- Giving you The basic ideal of health care as gym.
+- Different type of health services.
-- Let you know the importance of gym to keep your health fit.
+- Firebase authentication is applied.
-- We have more than hundred instructor to help and support you.
+- Privet route implemented.
 - Not only physical but also ensuring mental health care.
 - Making your life more enjoyable.